Verification: d74e5bf16d135a91

 Music & Background Score

 The background score complements the film’s tone, subtly enhancing both tension and humor.
-It doesn’t stand out independently but serves the story effectively.
+It does not stand out independently but serves the story effectively.
+The music enhances the viewing experience, ensuring that the audience remains engaged throughout.

 Editing